Average Volume-Assured Pressure Support

 • Although both AVAPS and BiPAP are reliable in the treatment of acute hypercapnic respiratory failure, AVAPS is associated with a speedy improvement of the patient clinically.
 The patients have also experienced greater comfort and satisfaction comparatively, and therefore, improved treatment-compliance.

-• In patients suffering from acute exacerbation of COPD compounded with hypercapnic encephalopathy(GCS<10), treatment with BiPAP S/T + AVAPS was more superior compared to the treatment with BiPAP S/T alone as evidenced by a more rapid improvement in the arterial blood gases and Glasgow Coma Score.
-Remember that both the therapies are effectual, and there was no difference in the duration of hospital stay or the time-period that the patient was on non-invasive ventilation.
+• In patients suffering from acute exacerbation of COPD compounded with hypercapnic encephalopathy(GCS<10), treatment with BiPAP S/T + AVAPS was superior compared to the treatment with BiPAP S/T alone, as evidenced by a more rapid improvement in the arterial blood gases and Glasgow Coma Score.
+Remember that both therapies are effective, and there was no difference in the duration of hospital stay or the time period that the patient was on non-invasive ventilation.

 Other Issues